simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

   * Make sure we log the user out before reauthenticating.
   * More robust handling of IDPList support in proxy mode.
   * Increased `_authSource` field length in Logout Store.
+  * We now send the eduPersonTargetedID attribute in the correct NameID XML form, instead of the incorrect simple string.
+We will also refuse to parse an assertion with an eduPersonTargetedID in 'string' format.

 ### `smartattributes`
   * Fix SmartName authproc that failed to load.